usnews/brightspot-cms/template-tool.md

 **Add Section Detail**

-Clicking on `Settings` within the newly created sections allows you to define a name, what type will be within the section, an engine for rendering the content, and a path to the actual JSP file that will be used.
+Clicking on `Settings` within the newly created sections allows you to define a name, what type will be within the section, an engine for rendering the content, and a path to the actual JSP file that will be used for rendering.

 For the header we will just be using a script.
-We then select JSP and path to our `header.jsp` file.
+We then select JSP and path to a `header.jsp` file.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-header-detail.png" alt="" /></a>